akanshagupta211/SuperStore-Sales-Dashboard/README.md

    ![Overview](https://github.com/akanshagupta211/SuperStore-Sales-Dashboard/blob/main/Visualizations(screenshots)/15-days%20Sales%20forecasting.png)
 > Screenshots is stored in `Visualizations(screenshots)/` folder for reference.

-## 🚀 How to Use
-1. Download the PBIX file from this repo.
-2. Open in Power BI Desktop.
-3. Interact with the filters, slicers, and visualizations to explore the insights.

 ## 📌 Conclusion
 The SuperStore Sales Dashboard serves as a powerful analytical tool, enabling data-driven decisions through clear insights into sales performance, customer behavior, and upcoming trends.
 It helps businesses optimize strategies and improve overall performance.
 - **Top Region & State**: West region and California lead in sales.